Texas Demand Promissory Note

 Prepare a legally proper Demand Promissory Note for Texas that incorporates all required terms under Texas promissory note law.
 Fill in your loan details and download your completed, ready-to-sign Demand Promissory Note as a professional PDF.

 Texas law governs promissory notes with specific usury limits and enforcement rules that protects both lending party and debtor.
 The usury limit in Texas is 10-18% depending on loan type.
-Lenders have 4 years to file suit to collect on a promissory note in Texas.
+For a demand note in Texas, the 6-year limitation period runs from the date demand for payment is made.
 Texas law requires 3 specific elements in a valid promissory note.

 Texas Promissory Note Requirements